cole-busa/uav-flight-pathing/README.md

 ## Project Overview

 Hello!
-This is my final project for my Systems of Networks class. :grinning:
+This is my final project for my Principles of Networks class. :grinning:

 This project aims to find the optimal pathing algorithm for a system of drones to find a given target.
 Each drone will have access to the spaces adjacent to them as well as a heuristics and times explored array.
 These will be utilized by the different algorithms to solve different problems more efficiently.
 For all uninformed drones, they will attempt to move to a space that minimizes the number of times it and its surrounding tiles has been explored.
 To determine if an algorithm is more optimal than another we will examine how many moves it takes on average to reach the goal.
 If there are multiple drones, we will consider one move as all of them moving once, since we want to minimize time, not work.
 Each move count listed will be the average from a 50 x 50 arena and 100 iterations.